ripley57/CW_Tools/tools/java/spock/demo11/README.md

 # Spock demo of stubbing/mocking capability.

 This demonstrates both stubbing and mocking using Spock.
 See page 83 of Java Testing with Spock.
+*NOTE:* This also includes a JUnit equivalent (CoolantSensorTest.java).

 This demo is similar to demo10, but this time we inject both a stub and a mock object into the class under test (ImprovedTemperatureMonitor.java).